rachele182/neural_networks/README.md

 <font color="green">**Authors**:</font>  Rachele Nebbia Colomba, Alessandro Gentili, Giorgio Simonini
 <font color="green">**Title**: Abnormality Detection in Mammography using Deep Neural Networks </font>

-This repositoty contains the code and of results obtained on mammography classification using **Convolutional Neural Network (CNN)** developed during Master Course at the Department of Engineering, Universita´di Pisa.
+This repository contains the code and of results obtained on mammography classification using **Convolutional Neural Network (CNN)** developed during Master Course at the Department of Engineering, Universita´di Pisa.
-The Neural Networks were designed using TensorFlow on _Keras_ evnironment.
+The Neural Networks were designed using TensorFlow on _Keras_ environment.
 The data-set used in our project is **CBIS DDSM**, a Curated Breast Imaging Subsetof Digital Database for Screening Mammography.
 It represents a collection of images from two classes of breast abnormalities: masses and calcifications.
 Class labels are assigned according to the following mapping:
 1. Baseline patch (benign tissue patch adiacent to the abnormality)
 2. Benign Mass